rwinch/skype4py-speeddial/README.md

         sudo apt-get install python python-pip
         sudo pip install --upgrade Skype4Py

-* Copy speeddial.py to a known location and ensure that it is executable (i.e. chmod +x speeddial.py).
-In the future, we will refer to this location as <speeddial-install-path>
+* Copy [speeddial.py](./speeddial.py) to a known location and ensure that it is executable (i.e. chmod +x speeddial.py).
+In the future, we will refer to this location as $SPEEDDIAL_HOME

 Usage
 =========================

 After following the Installation instructions, you can use speeddial.py as soon as you have started Skype by executing the script with the number you wish to dial.
 For example, I create a script named conference.sh that looks like this:

-    <speeddial-install-path>/speeddial.py 18001234567
+    $SPEEDDIAL_HOME/speeddial.py 18001234567

 Now to run it all you need to do is execute the script.
 This isn't all that useful since you can create a contact within Skype that has a number.
 However, the script also supports pausing and extensions.
 For example, if you enter the following:

-    <speeddial-install-path>/speeddial.py 18001234567,,890#
+    $SPEEDDIAL_HOME/speeddial.py 18001234567,,890#

 * The number 18001234567 is dialed
 * It waits 2 seconds (1 second for each ,).
 You can add as few or as many , as you like